About Ferguson Forest Centre

 The volunteer board of directors provides direction and sets policy for the Ferguson Forest Centre.

-The Ferguson Forest Centre consists of the Ferguson Tree Nursery, Veteran’s Way Memorial Park, the arboretum, Anniversary Park, Kinderwood and many nature trails that are found throughout the forested lands.
+The Ferguson Forest Centre consists of the Ferguson Tree Nursery, Veteran’s Way Memorial Park, Ferguson Forest Dog Park, the arboretum, Anniversary Park, Kinderwood and many nature trails that are found throughout the forested lands.

 The Ferguson Tree Nursery is self-sustaining and all nursery revenues beyond expenses are reinvested into the Ferguson Forest Centre and its associated capital needs and activities.

-The centre supports numerous organizations and community services, including the Friends of the Ferguson Forest Centre, the Giving Garden and the Ferguson Forest Dog Park.
+The centre supports numerous organizations and community services, including the Friends of the Ferguson Forest Centre and the Giving Garden.

 The Ferguson Forest Centre was first known as the Kemptville Nursery when the first seedlings where planted on farmland purchased by the Department of Lands and Forests in 1945.